 In the process of reducing the branch from 10,000sf freestanding to 5,000sf with a sublet to a commercially-aligned business, Rhinebeck’s design-build firm created a lovely “in-the-round” floorplan featuring a wide open lobby space and immediately accessible service pods.
 Assigned offices are in the back of the space, yet clearly visible through expanses of glass.
 As their Interior Designer worked with deep blue and darker wood elements, Image 4,s design team raised the tonal range with brighter blue, white and brushed aluminum elements to create visual waypoints in the branch.

 To emphasize that Rhinebeck is “technology-forward, techno-savvy”, Image 4 designed a digital feature wall.
 Over a blue pattered wallcovering we built a 24-foot wide, 3-monitor monitor array framed in brushed sliver structure.
 Content is both synchronized and independently presented via Image 4’s Open-architecture Content Management System.
 Rhinebeck’s marketing department can easily and simply choose to deliver Brand, product and community content remotely as desired.

 Rhinebeck Bank has a very strong set of values, presented as ICARE: Integrity, Community, Accountability, Respect, Empathy.
 To visually connect the interior elements, Marketing and Community images that reflect these values are displayed in each office in custom-fabricated frames that allow for magnetic change-out as marketing programs develop.
 The round frame shape mimics the “in-the-round” building design element.
 Compliance displays and other elements are custom-designed and fabricated to reflect the refreshed Brand standard.

-As with so many projects this year, Image 4’s installation team managed the project through Covid restrictions, choosing times and days carefully to avoid uncontrolled exposure of Rhinebeck’s staff, customers and our team.
+As with so many projects in 2020, Image 4’s installation team managed the project through Covid restrictions, choosing times and days carefully to avoid uncontrolled exposure of Rhinebeck’s staff, customers and our team.